Stacer-Varien/Jeanne-Bot/README.md

-Nero is a multipurpose bot with miscellaneous, moderation, management and some fun commands.
-Later, he will have new commands implemented in the nearby future
+Jeanne is a multipurpose bot with miscellaneous, moderation, management and some fun commands.
+Later, she will have new commands implemented in the nearby future

 FEATURES